OpenDSA/OpenDSA/RST/en/MengBridgeCourse/1114IntroAndLightBot.rst

 **class**, a family of objects that all understand the same methods).

-The programming environment we will use in this course is called **BlueJ**.
+The programming environment we will use in this course is called **Eclipse**.
 We are also using class libraries from **Greenfoot**, a framework that allows us to work with many kinds of micro-worlds.

-When you open a project in BlueJ, you will see a diagram of the various Java classes you are working on.
+When you open a project in Eclipse, you will see a list of the various Java classes you are working on.
 Here, we can see BlueJ's main window looking at a simple Java project for solving LightBot Level 3.